ethanwongca/hai_work/VTNet_across_tasks/README.md

-# VTNet Across Tasks
+# VTNet User Aggregate

+This repository contains VTNet implementations for modeling user-level cognitive abilities across multiple tasks by aggregating each user’s data into a single sequence.
+It provides tools for preprocessing, training, and evaluating VTNet variants on per-user aggregated datasets.

 ## Directory Structure

-This section contains VTNet implementations for modeling cognitive abilities across multiple tasks performed by users.
-The directories included are:

 - **`VTNet_att_1_full`**
   Contains VTNet models trained on all tasks performed by a user.

 - **`VTNet_att_2_full`**
   Contains VTNet models trained on a subset of tasks (e.g., 14 tasks) performed by a user.

+- **`per_user_aggregate_preprocess.py`**
+  Preprocessing scripts that aggregate trial-level data into per-user sequences for VTNet input.

-Each directory includes independent VTNet implementations dedicated to modeling specific long-term cognitive abilities across tasks.
+Each directory contains an independent VTNet implementation dedicated to modeling stable, long-term cognitive traits across users.

 ## VTNet Modifications
 The following parameters need to be modified in VTNet when running a new experiment: